 Pinch the nostrils closed with the hand that was on the forehead and support the patient’s chin with your other hand.
 Take a normal breath, put your mouth over the patient’s, and blow until you can see his chest rise.

 Place your hands on the chest again and repeat the cycle of 30 chest compressions, followed by two rescue breaths.
 Continue the cycle.
-Also memorize these key steps to save someone’s life when they are choking.
+Aside from these handy CPR steps, here are more medical procedures you can do at home.

 Get more information about handling health emergencies and natural disasters in the book Reader’s Digest Quintessential Guide to Handling Emergencies.
 You’ll get must-know tips and tactics for preparing your home, stocking the right supplies, preventing and handling accidents, coping with medical situations, and keeping your family safe.